padrojacodal/iOS-Style-Guide/README.md

 # iOS-Style-Guide

-Configurations: (Can be more depending on requirements and can have different names.)
+#### **Configurations & Schemes**

 - Development
 - Staging
 - Production

+It can be have more then 3 configurations depending on the project requirements.
+Can have different naming conventions too.

+##### Application name, bundle identifier, icons should be based on the configurations.